k8-scalar/k8-scalar/README.md

-Afterwards, we want to add the monitoring capabilities to the cluster.
-To ease to installing of the monitoring layer we use [Helm](https://github.com/kubernetes/helm).
-Helm is a tool for managing Kubernetes charts.
-Charts are packages of pre-configured Kubernetes objects.
+Afterwards, we want to add the monitoring capabilities to the cluster using Helm.
 We install the _monitoring-core_ chart by the following command.
 This chart includes instantiated templates for the following Kubernetes services: Heapster, Grafana and the InfluxDb.
 ```bash
 helm install ${k8_scalar_dir}/operations/monitoring-core
 ```